rockettheme/docs/Docs/wordpress/themes/alerion/demo_bottom.md

 ![][demo]

 #### Text
-You'll need to enter the following in the main text field to create this text widget as it appears in our demo.
+You will need to enter the following in the main text field to create this text widget as it appears in our demo.

 ~~~
 <div class="gantry-width-50 gantry-width-block">